Pope Leo XIII: Thomism

-Consecrations

-Pope Leo XIII performed a number of consecrations, at times entering new theological territory.
+Consecration of the world to the Sacred Heart

+Leo entered new theological territory in consecrating the world to the Sacred Heart of Jesus.
 After he had received many letters from Sister Mary of the Divine Heart, the countess of Droste zu Vischering and Mother Superior in the Convent of the Good Shepherd Sisters in Porto, Portugal, asking him to consecrate the entire world to the Sacred Heart of Jesus, he commissioned a group of theologians to examine the petition on the basis of revelation and sacred tradition.
 The outcome of this investigation was positive and so in the encyclical letter Annum sacrum (on 25 May 1899), he decreed that the consecration of the entire human race to the Sacred Heart of Jesus should take place on 11 June 1899.

 The encyclical letter also encouraged the entire Catholic episcopate to promote the First Friday Devotions, established June as the Month of the Sacred Heart, and included the Prayer of Consecration to the Sacred Heart.

-His consecration of the entire world to the Sacred Heart of Jesus presented theological challenges in consecrating non-Christians.
-Since about 1850, various congregations and countries had consecrated themselves to the Sacred Heart, and, in 1875, the consecration was made throughout the Catholic world.
+Prayer

+Leo introduced the promotion of monthly prayer intentions in 1890, which he entrusted to the Apostleship of Prayer (now the Pope's Worldwide Prayer Network).

 Scriptures

 In his 1893 encyclical Providentissimus Deus, he described the importance of scriptures for theological study.
-It was an important encyclical for Catholic theology and its relation to the Bible, as Pope Pius XII pointed out 50 years later in his encyclical Divino Afflante Spiritu.
+It was an important encyclical for Catholic theology and its relation to the Bible, as Pope Pius XII pointed out 50 years later in his encyclical Divino afflante Spiritu.

-Relations with Eastern Orthodox Churches

-Pope Leo XIII fostered relations of goodwill, particularly towards the churches of the East not in communion with the Apostolic See.
-He also opposed efforts to Latinize the Eastern Rite Churches and stated that they constitute a most valuable ancient tradition and symbol of the divine unity of the Catholic Church.
-He expressed that in his encyclical "Orientalium Dignitas" of 1894 and wrote, "The Churches of the East are worthy of the glory and reverence that they hold throughout the whole of Christendom in virtue of those extremely ancient, singular memorials that they have bequeathed to us."
+Eastern Rite Catholics

+He devoted his encyclical Orientalium dignitas of 1894 to preserving Eastern Rite liturgies.